SEUNAKINTOLA/dnaCalculatorApi/README.md

 -Codon
 To extract information from a DNA, we use codons.
 A codon is a sequence of three DNA or RNA nucleotides that corresponds with a specific amino acid or stop signal during protein synthesis.
 We have start and stop codons as shown below:
 Start Codon:
-●	ATG - sequence of Adenine, Thymine and Guanine
+    -ATG - sequence of Adenine, Thymine and Guanine

 Stop Codons:
-●	TAA - sequence of Thymine, Adenine, and Adenine.
+    -TAA - sequence of Thymine, Adenine, and Adenine.
-●	TAG - sequence of Thymine, Adenine and Guanine.
+    -TAG - sequence of Thymine, Adenine and Guanine.
-●	TGA - sequence of Thymine, Guanine and Adenine.
+    -TGA - sequence of Thymine, Guanine and Adenine.